sensu/sensu-docs/content/sensu-go/5.0/guides/prometheus-metrics.md

 ### Add Sensu check and handler to complete the pipeline

-Using the following resource definition in a file called `resources.yml`:
+Given the following resource definition in a file called `resources.yml`:

 {{< highlight yml >}}
 type: CheckConfig